Rudgas/Superresolution/README.md

 Images can be of format jpg or tif, in 8bit or 16bit.

 **A word of caution: For 8bit 24MP image-stacks at least 4GB of free RAM are needed.
 And approximately 0.5GB of HDD space per image.
-For 16bit images at least 6GB of free RAM is needed.**

 Run the script in a terminal (or use the editor geany -> execute) to follow the progress.
 ```